 It is important to note that Part 16 of the Companies Act 2014 governs Designated Activity Companies, however, most of parts 1 to 15 of the Act also apply with certain provisions disapplied, modified or supplemented by part 16.

-The principal points applicable to this company type making it different from the LTD company are as follows:
+The principal points applicable to this company type which make it different from the LTD company are as follows:

-- Company can be Limited Liability with a Share Capital or a Company Limited by Guarantee.
+- This company can be Limited Liability with a Share Capital or a Company Limited by Guarantee.

 - Must have a minimum of two directors.

 - Unlike the New Limited Company Type, it cannot dispense with the requirements to hold an AGM unless it only has one shareholder/member

 - Retains a constitution document that contains a Memorandum & Articles of Association.

 - Can file and obtain audit exemption and dormant company audit exemption

 - Each new and converted DAC type company must have ‘Designated Activity Company’ or the Irish equivalent ‘Cuideachta Ghníomhaíochta Ainmnithe’ to replace what would currently be limited at the end of the company name.

 Companies that are likely to avail of the DAC format: